 Anyway let's get on with another catch-up session.
 Each of the following issue's photos and information went up on my Instagram account every Thursday of the month, on the date of their original release (each issue had the release date of the next issue as its cover date, like an expiration date) and you can follow me by clicking on the logo under my photo if you're viewing the desktop version of this blog.
 If you're on the mobile version you can just click here instead.
 It's public and you don't need an Instagram account to view it, but if you do have one then these posts will appear on your timeline every week if you follow me.

 On with the show.

-#35: This issue we saw the creation of the very first brand new Transformers.
-The Constructicons seemed like any other group, but Shockwave had a plan and the editorial hinted at what was to come!
-This was also the issue we saw a still yet-to-be-activated Jetfire!
-More on that interesting Transformer to come.
+#35: This issue we saw the creation of the very first brand new Transformers since the series began and the Constructicons seemed just like any other group, but Shockwave had a plan and the editorial hinted at what was to come.
+This was also the issue we saw a still yet-to-be-activated Jetfire for the first time and there's more on that interesting Transformer to come.